 Applicants for the DACT exam must have a current license or registration or retiree status issued by a US state or other recognized government body.
 Those with a revoked or suspended license or certificate will be ineligible for DACT Certification

-- Comorbidities of Thyroid Disease
+- Thyroid Medications

 Each DACT applicant must complete three clinical case reviews demonstrating superior management skills within the scope of their licensure or certification.
 These case reviews will follow a prescribed template and adhere to HIPAA privacy compliance guidelines.